hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 #### Somatic Penalty

-If somatic variants are provided, an additional somatic penalty is added to fits which lead to somatic variants with ploidies higher than the major allele ploidy, since these are biologically implausible.
+If somatic variants are provided, an additional somatic penalty is added to fits which lead to somatic variants with ploidies higher than the major allele copy number, since these are biologically implausible.
-This feature was introduced primarily to deal with a degeneracy where in certain situations a lower purity, lower sample ploidy solutions may provide a plausible minor and major allele ploidy fit to the copy number data, but imply that many SNVs exceed the major allele ploidy which is biologically implausible.
+This feature was introduced primarily to deal with a degeneracy where in certain situations a lower purity, lower ploidy solutions may provide a plausible minor and major allele copy number fit to the copy number data, but imply that many SNVs exceed the major allele copy number which is biologically implausible.

-The somatic penalty is determined for each [sample ploidy,purity] combination by sampling 1000 somatic SNV per tumor and comparing the observed ploidy with an upper bound expectation of the variant’s ploidy from the 99.9% percentile of a binomial distribution given the major allele at the SNV location.
+The somatic penalty is determined for each [sample ploidy,purity] combination by sampling 1000 somatic SNV per tumor and comparing the observed major allele copy number with an upper bound expectation of the variant’s copy number from the 99.9% percentile of a binomial distribution given the major allele at the SNV location.
-The penalty applied to a single SNV is the max(0,implied SNV ploidy - 99.9% expected bound given the major allele).
+The penalty applied to a single SNV is the max(0,implied SNV copy number - 99.9% expected bound given the major allele).
 The somatic penalty is averaged across the 1000 variants and multiplied by a somaticPenaltyWeight [0.3] constant and added to the ploidy penalty.

 #### Candidates